Western Australian Sports Star of the Year

-The Western Australian Sports Star Award, currently presented at the SportWest Awards, is an annual award for sportspeople from the Australian state of Western Australia and/or playing for teams based in Western Australia.
+The Western Australian Sports Star Award, currently presented at the WA Sport Awards, is an annual award for sportspeople from the Australian state of Western Australia and/or playing for teams based in Western Australia.
 It has been running since 1956 and has grown to celebrate sport in the West Australian community along with high-performance achievements that have been part of the tradition of the Awards.

 The award has had several multiple winners.
 Cricketer Dennis Lillee won the award five times (1971, 1972, 1975, 1976, and 1981), and is the only person to win the award in consecutive years on two separate occasions.
 Another cricketer, Rod Marsh, was the second person to win the award four times (1972, 1973, 1974, and 1981), and is the only person to win the award in three consecutive years.
 Golfer Graham Marsh (1973, 1977, 1985, and 1986) and hockey player Ric Charlesworth (1976, 1979, 1986, and 1987) also won the award four times, while swimmer David Dickson (1961, 1963, and 1966) and tennis player Margaret Court (1969, 1970, and 1973) won the award three times.

 Cricket has produced the most winners of the award, with thirteen winners.
 Twelve athletes and nine swimmers have won the award, as well as eight footballers, six cyclists, and six hockey players.
-The most recent edition of the SportWest Awards was presented in 2024.
+The most recent edition of the WA Sport Awards was presented in February 2026 for the year of 2025.